argentlabs/argent-contracts-starknet/docs/argent_account.md

 ## Signer types

-Multiple signer types ara allowed for both owners and guardians.
+Multiple signer types are allowed for both owners and guardians.

 There's more information about it in [**Signer Types**](./signers_and_signatures.md#Multiple_Signer_Types).